Yellowstone Trip Planner – 4 Days in Yellowstone National Park

 If you don’t mind driving a little longer, Salt Lake City offers the lowest price flights.
 The drive to the west or south entrance of Yellowstone takes between 4.5 and 5.5 hours.

-If you don’t have your own transport, but still want to visit – check out the NPS website for a list of operators who offer tours, transport and experiences within the park.
+If you don’t have your own transport, but still want to visit, there are tours available, with transport and experiences within the park.

 When is the Best Time to Visit Yellowstone?